natritmeyer/site_prism/.github/CONTRIBUTING.md

 # PR template for SitePrism framework
-Thanks for offering to help and raise a PR for the SitePrism framework, we have a few simple requests to make managing the repo easier going forwards.
+Thanks for offering to help by contributing a PR to site_prism.

+Please help us understand your change by including the following information in your PR.

 ## Type of PR
 - Feature / Bugfix / Refactor